Perspective | Goodbye, Apple stock swings. Why investors can expect less fluctuation from the new Dow Jones industrial average.

-We’ll also see how despite throwing out three of its 30 stocks after the market closed on Friday; adding three new stocks; and subtracting three quarters of the value of Apple, its highest-priced stock, the Dow opened Monday at the same number — 28,653.87 — at which it closed on Friday.
+We’ll also see how despite throwing out three of its 30 stocks after the market closed Friday, adding three new stocks and subtracting three-quarters of the value of Apple, its highest-priced stock, the Dow opened Monday at the same number — 28,653.87 — at which it closed on Friday.

 How did the Dow manage to make all those changes at one time and remain unchanged before Monday’s market opened?
 It has to do with something called the Dow divisor, which we’ll discuss in a bit.

-We’ll also see how the Apple adjustment cost the Dow almost 90 points on Monday compared to how much the equivalent increase in Apple’s price would have added to the Friday Dow.
+We’ll also see how the Apple adjustment cost the Dow almost 90 points on Monday compared with how much the equivalent increase in Apple’s price would have added to the Friday Dow.

-The Dow, founded in 1896 with 12 stocks, is a simplistic indicator: It’s based on the total share prices of its now-30 components.
+The Dow, founded in 1896 with 12 stocks, is a simplistic indicator: It’s based on the total share prices of its now 30 components.
 It’s not based on the stocks’ total market value, the way the less popular but much more important Standard & Poor’s 500 index is.
-The fact that the S&P is based on market values and the Dow is based on share prices is why the S&P has trillions of dollars of investments indexed to it, compared to which the $30 billion or so tied to the Dow is barely a rounding error.
+The fact that the S&P is based on market values and the Dow is based on share prices is why the S&P has trillions of dollars of investments indexed to it, compared with which the $30 billion or so tied to the Dow is barely a rounding error.

 Let me explain.

-When the Dow was created 124 years ago, there were no such things as computers and no way to figure out stocks’ total market values quickly.
+When the Dow was created 124 years ago, there was no such thing as a computer and no way to figure out stocks’ total market values quickly.
 The only numbers that business reporters Charles Dow and Edward Jones could come up with in real time were the prices of the stocks they selected for their market indicator.

 Beginning in 1928, the Dow got more sophisticated and began using something called the Dow divisor to adjust for stock splits and for changes in the stocks that make up the Dow, all without affecting the Dow’s price.